koendv/stm32duino-raspberrypi/README.md

 sh ./build.sh
 ls -l STM32Tools-*
 ```
-Note stlink is patched for static linking with libstlink.a .
-This avoids conflict if STM32Tools and /usr/bin/ have different versions of st-flash.
+st-flash is patched for static linking with libstlink.a .
+This avoids library version conflicts if stm32duino and /usr/bin/ have different versions of st-flash.

 Sometimes you need the latest version of the Arduino IDE.
 To build the Arduino IDE from source:
 ```